Premedical Curriculum at Columbia College and Columbia Engineering

 - Most medical schools require a year of English – emphasizing skill acquisition in writing.

 - Many medical schools currently require mathematical competency focused in areas covered in calculus and statistics.
-We therefore recommend that all students complete a semester of calculus and one of statistics.
+We therefore recommend that all students complete a semester of calculus in addition to statistics.

 - A smaller subset of schools require more than one year of introductory biology.
 Many recommend specific advanced level classes.
 If you are a Texas or California resident, you should pay particular attention to your state school requirements as they are among the schools that require the additional biology.